data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   Positional parameters must be [positional-only](https://www.python.org/dev/peps/pep-0570/) parameters.
 Positional-only parameters have no externally-usable name.
 When a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.
 -   Optional parameters must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
--   The `out` keyword argument must follow the conventions defined in :ref:`out-keyword`.
 -   Broadcasting semantics must follow the semantics defined in :ref:`broadcasting`.
 -   Unless stated otherwise, functions must support the data types defined in :ref:`data-types`.
 -   Unless stated otherwise, functions must adhere to the type promotion rules defined in :ref:`type-promotion`.